-- Match-funding donations made by our customers to the 999 Club, up to the value of £25 per donation / per person
+- Match-funding customer donations to the 999 Club, up to the value of £25 per property sale/let

 - Raising awareness for the 999 Club in branch, on our website, through social media and through our brand, marketing and customer materials

 - Taking part in the Prudential Ride London-Surrey 100-mile cycle on Sunday 30 July, fundraising for the 999 Club (our director Toby cycled – you can read more about this here.)

 - Walking 52 km of the Thames Path on Saturday 27 October for the 999 Club (our director Tessa did this from Teddington Lock to the Thames Barrier.
 You can read more about this here.)